OleksandrDemian/pemplates_lite_web/README.md

 - You can click on repo's name to open it on github
 - It's better to use degit as it is faster and automatically removes git config

+### I can't find what I need

+That's cool.
+It means you can create it on your own and share it with the community.
+It's easy, just publish your project on Github and add one (or all) of the following topics:
+- template
+- boilerplate
+- starter-kit

+It's even easier if you are using a <a href="https://github.com/OleksandrDemian/pemplates">desktop app</a> app.
+It allows you to manage your local templates and share them on Github by only pressing one button.

 # Dev
 Thi sproject is made with Svelte 3 (it still has it's icon).